barton-willis/asymptotic_expansion/README.md

 * It modifies the Common Lisp (CL) function `stirling0.` This function is called by various functions in the limit code.
 Possibly the original intent was that `stirling0` would only apply the Stirling approximation for the gamma function, but over the years, it gained other duties.

 * It modifies the CL function `gruntz1` to call the function `asymptotic-expansion` before entering the main code for computing limits.
-Additionally it makes some assumptions about the limit variable that may help the gruntz code determine the limit.
+Additionally, it makes some assumptions about the limit variable that may help the gruntz code determine the limit.

 Here is a sample of limits that fail with standard Maxima, but work with this package: